mahonda/mahonda.github.io/about.md

 title: "About me"
 ---

-Electrical Engineering M.S Student at the University of California, San Diego
+Electrical Engineering M.S Student at the University of California, San Diego with an interest in analog/mixed-signal/RF IC design.